Tom & Daniel Crofut

 one of our delivery drivers; Joe, Ernie or Mike and then distributed by them.

-In Austin, Judy, my wife assisted by granddaughter Samantha, and Adrian stage the honey orders and
+In Austin, Judy, my wife assisted by granddaughters Samantha and Ashlyn, and Adrian stage the honey orders and

 invoice them.
 Judy is most probably the person you will speak to if you call.